 The problem is, this is a tricky look to pull off.
-Hockey jerseys are not exactly tailored garments, and the color palette is pretty busy.
+Hockey sweaters are not exactly tailored garments, and the color palette is pretty busy.
 But don’t worry.

 You can do this.

 Here are just a few key rules to keep in mind:

 This entire look reaches its zenith around age four.
 A four-year-old kid can look damn cute in a hockey sweater.
 It plateaus until around age 10 or so, and then the sweater look gets steadily more awkward.
 So you have to recognize from the start that you, adult hockey enthusiast, are at a disadvantage.